Montana Labor Laws Guide

 Child labor laws in Montana

-Montana's Child Labor Standards Act is concerned with outlining work conditions for minors that woud not be detrimental to their education or wellbeing.
+Montana's Child Labor Standards Act outlines work conditions for minors that wouldn’t be detrimental to their education or well-being.

 Child labor laws are mostly concerned with defining legal working hours, as well as prohibited occupations for minors.

-Furthermore, the legal hours are different according to two age groups:
+Furthermore, the legal working hours are different according to 2 age groups:

 Labor laws for minors under the age of 16